drostron/slamdata-docs/source/developers-guide.rst

 '''''''''''''''''''''''''''''''

 For examples of how to do this go to this |Repo-Link|.
-You can either download the zip file or clone the repository
+You can either download the zip file or clone the repository.

 **Option 1 - Download Zip File**